2kranki/gen/README.md

 13. Play and have fun.
 14. `docker-compose -f deployment/docker-compose.yaml down` closes the application and SQL Server containers.
 15. Please send me any comments or problems.

+You may want to install golangci-lint and pylint.
+I have started using them to clean up the code.
+They are very easy to use and very good at pointing out potential problems.
+When I actually have Jenkins or a CI process running, I will automate their usage.

 Look in the "dbs" directory for specific notes on what I did to get each database driver running.
 Each was a little different on my system and it might be that way for you.
 Remember that you can over-ride the connection parameters from the command line.
 To see the arguments, just run "/tmp/bin/app --help" and it will display them.
 Actually, I no longer use the dbs shell scripts much.
 They should still work.
 I am just migrating to Python scripts, Docker and Jenkins.